 Used the proven method provided in the NINJA Study Framework.

-NINJA Only Path: Same as above – take Intense Notes over your NINJA Sparring videos or the NINJA Book.
+The NINJA Only Path is the same as above – take Intense Notes over your NINJA Sparring videos or the NINJA Book.

 N.I.N.J.A.
 Step 3: Non-Stop MCQ

 Hammer Non-Stop MCQ (from your “main” course CPA Test Bank or NINJA MCQ).

 If this is your first time taking this exam, do Non-Stop MCQ with your CPA Test Bank, and then in the review phase (A – All Comes Together), switch to NINJA and work backward, beginning with your weakest topic.

 If this is a retake OR you've found yourself memorizing your course questions, then switch 100% over to NINJA MCQ for this phase.
 When it comes time to do the SIMS, switch back and forth according to which software you like better.

 Again … if this is your first time taking this exam, use your course CPA questions for N (Non-Stop MCQ) and use NINJA MCQ for A (All Comes Together) as you review.
 You can also mix in any CPA supplemental multiple-choice questions.

 If this is your first time taking this exam and you're memorizing the test bank questions (which is really bad because it causes false confidence … you're scoring in the 90s, but on exam day, you score a 65 and can't figure out why), then switch over to NINJA MCQ 100% for both (N) and (A).

 SIMS – First time or retake alike: switch back and forth between the two platforms.